samuallin/ReadMe-Testing/Android_README.md

-# Vangogh Crazy World - Android Applications
+# Vangogh Crazy World Android Applications

-One Paragraph of project description goes here, example: Neural Style Transfer, Van Gogh Crazy World
-Descriptions:
-* Background, example: Learning what is neural style transfer
+## Neural style transfer

-* Motivation, example: We would like to pay tribute to MR. Van Gogh, who is the ...
-* Experience, example: A full package of build neural style transfer training on Linux and Android inference applications (and Windows link in another repository)
+Neural style transfer is the process of taking the style of one image then applying it to the content of another image.
+Offering you a variety of beautiful styles some of which are paintings by famous artists like Starry Night by Van Gogh.

+## Vincent van Gogh
+For more Vincent van Gogh, please refer to [wiki](https://en.wikipedia.org/wiki/Vincent_van_Gogh)

+## Tensorflow Lite
+The model in this project is written in Tensorflow Lite For more Tensorflow Lite, please refer to [Tensorflow Lite](https://www.tensorflow.org/lite/)

+## Experience

+We would like to bring you to Vangogh Crazy World, insight the sample code, you can use pre-trained model or you can try to train your own models.
+After that you can decided to deploy on various devices which running on to Windows or Android and even OS independent web pages.

 ## Table of Contents (Optional)